helsingborg-stad/gdi-send-sms/README.md

 This project is providing SMS capabilities to the GDI infrastructure.
 The current usecase is to provide a confirmation SMS to a customer changing his/her phone number on the Mypages section of the web.

+The service will retry sending a failed message 5 times before discarding it.

 There are three services provided by the project:

 - A listener service that subscribes to a RabbitMQ queue.